Ninety-nine killed in fuel tanker blast in Sierra Leone capital - Up News Info

 “We’ve got so many casualties, burnt corpses,” said Brima Bureh Sesay, head of the National Disaster Management Agency, in a video from the scene shared online.
 “It’s a terrible, terrible accident.”

 Videos shared online shortly after the explosion showed people running through clouds of thick smoke as large fires lit up the night sky.
-Reuters was not able immediately to verify the images.
+Reuters was not able immediately to verify the images, but witnesses described the horror.

-The crash provided a major challenge for Freetown’s health service already creaking from years of underfunding.
-The 2014-2016 Ebola epidemic gutted its ranks of medical staff, 250 of whom died, and the system has not recovered.
+“We are all in shock.
+A lady I had just bought bread from died.
+A lovely woman.
+I can’t get over this grief,” said Abdul Kabia, crying at the crash site surrounded by mangled vehicles.

 Article content